-1. What are the main methods of resolving commercial disputes in your jurisdiction?
+1. What are the main methods of resolving commercial disputes?

 In Switzerland, commercial disputes are mainly resolved by the Swiss state courts.
 Four cantons (Zurich, Aargau, Berne and St Gallen) have established specialised, efficient and highly regarded commercial courts (see questions 3 and 16) which are well known both for their expertise and their high settlement rates.